Skip to content

 $Options = $ReportConfig.Options

-# Used to set values to TitleCase where required
+# Used to convert strings to TitleCase where required, e.g. $TextInfo.ToTitleCase('powered on') returns 'Powered On'

 $TextInfo = (Get-Culture).TextInfo